ImanGurey/Trivia-Game/README.md

 In this assignment, we were required to create a Trivia game using JavaScript for the logic and jQuery to manipulate HTML.

-Getting Started Name That Country- Trivia

-In this assignment, we were required to create a Trivia game using JavaScript for the logic and jQuery to manipulate HTML.

 Getting Started

 Name That Country- Trivia

+In this assignment, we were required to create a Trivia game using JavaScript for the logic and jQuery to manipulate HTML.

 Instructions: